thomasjbradley/micromodel/README.md

 ### __construct( *$app* [, mixed *$pkValue* = *null* ] )

-The constructor has one dependency: the Silex\Application object.
+Set up the micro model and optionally read a single item immediately by specifying `$pkValue`.

-You can optionally read a single item immediately by specifying `$pkValue`.
+- `$app` — the Silex\Application object.

-`$pkValue` — the value for the individual item’s primary key.
+- `$pkValue` — the value for the individual item’s primary key.

 ```php
 <?php